stpeterinchains/stpeterinchains.github.io/README.md

 The *source files* for The Cathedral website live in a **git** *repository* on **GitHub**.
 Git is a popular *version control system* used by software developers, and GitHub is a popular social media website based on Git dedicated to software development.
 GitHub Pages is a web hosting service dedicated to static sites operated by GitHub.
 A repository is a place where files and directories belonging to a project are stored.
 Version control is a system that manages changes to a project over time.
 In the case of The Cathedral website, when changes to any of its source files are committed to the repository on GitHub, GitHub Pages automatically re-generates the files that comprise what's presented to visitors.

 This technology stack was chosen for, among other reason, its advantages in hosting costs and versatility.
 However, the principal trade-off is the technical prerequisites needed to manage and make changes to the site.
-To bridge this gap, we use **Twitter** along with a periodic *background function* running on **Google Cloud Platform**.
+To bridge this gap, we use **Twitter** along with a periodic background *cloud function* running on **Google Cloud Platform**.

 ## Twitter and Google Cloud Platform